 In addition, it is recommended to set a default striping policy (see Sec.
 6.4).
-If no per-file or per-directory default striping policy overrides the volume's default striping policy, the volume's policy is used as the policy for new files and directories.
-If no volume policy is explicitly defined, a RAIDo policy with a stripe size of 128kB and a width of 1 will be assigned to the volume.
+If no per-file or per-directory default striping policy overrides the volume's default striping policy, the volume's policy is assigned to all newly created files.
+If no volume policy is explicitly defined when creating a volume, a RAIDo policy with a stripe size of 128kB and a width of 1 will be used as the default policy.